Victoria West: Floods

 A severe flood struck the town during the night of 27 February 1871 after a cloudburst in the mountains 15 km to the south-west.
 A wave of four meters high swept down the dry bed of the Zeekoegat River that runs through the village, overflowed its banks and flooded the houses, causing many to collapse.
 Many people were swept down the river in total darkness, others saving themselves by climbing into trees and on other stationary objects.
 More than sixty bodies were later recovered and a number of them buried in the same grave, but the number of deaths was never established with certainty.

 Another storm occurred at the beginning of December 1897, with the Cape Argus reporting that the downpour had been so heavy that "no rain equal to it had been witnessed since the great flood of 1871.
-Many dams in the district was washed away".
+Many dams in the district were washed away".

 In 1909 the river broke loose again, flooding the town, with extensive damage to property.